epics-containers/epics-containers.github.io/main/_sources/tutorials/ioc_changes1.md.txt

 git push origin 2024.8.2
 ```

 If you like working entirely from the vscode window you can open a terminal in vscode *outside* of the devcontainer.
 To do so, press `Ctrl-Shift-P` and choose the commnd `Terminal: Create New Integrated Terminal (Local)`.
 This will open a terminal to the host.
-You can then run `ec` from there.
+You can then run docker compose from there.

 ## Launching the Test Beamline